openspending/community.openspending.org/resources/osi/executive-summary.md

 ### Demand for data

-It is clear and undeniable that there is an unquenched demand for financial data about governments from Civil Societies.
+It is clear and undeniable that there is an unquenched demand for financial data about governments from Civil Society.
 In particular, for data on:

 <ul>
 	<li><strong>Budgets</strong></li>